dongmeic/MTIPmapping/README.md

 The draft data table is reorganized to a machine-readable format following the steps: 1) add a column "Geo" to reorganize the location information on the rows; 2) remove the extra rows with field names when combining the separated tables; 3) remove the "Merge & Center" and "Wrap Text" formats; 4) remove the "Total" rows; 5) separate funding and source on the fields; 6) clean all the font and cell formats.
 When the final data table is available, simply remove all the extra rows (geo info and field names) and columns (total and blank), add field names, and merge the first edited table to get the geo info.

-After matching the STIP Key from the LCOG data table with the STIP_LOC_ID from ODOT spatial data, the matched IDs are outside of the central Lane.
-The next step is to review the project details to get the location info and match the projects geographically in ArcGIS Pro.
+To review or create spatial data, the first step is to match FME_PROJ_KEY_NO with STIP Key to get the existing spatial data.
+The next step is to review the project details in *T:\MPO\TIP\Calls For Projects\Call for Projects 25-27\Apps Received\Word Versions* to get the location info and match the projects geographically in ArcGIS Pro.
+I reviewed separately the mapped and unmapped projects and added notes on feature type, location file path, and clarification needed.
+Then I followed up for further clarification on data and project info.

 # Steps for FY 21-24
 ## Review existing data